GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## `pass` Statement
 The `pass` statement is a null operation that does nothing when executed.
-This comes useful by inserting it where the code will be placed but hasn’t been written yet.
+This comes useful by inserting it where the code will be placed but hasn't been written yet.

 # **PYTHON: ITERABLE OBJECT**
 Not just its simplicity that makes Python language useful, its iterable object is powerful and flexible than any other programming language can provide.
 While C++ has a iterable object called *array* and *vector*, Python has four iterable object that has same features but with slightly different properties.